stombeur/chatopsbot/README.md

 Currently supported commands for the bot:

 * help - list the available commands
-* help command - more info on the command
+* help [command] - more info on [command]
 * state - some settings that the bot remembers for you during your conversation and some info about your conversation
+* set - change your user settings
 * alias - Create an alias for another command.
 Run an aliased command.
 List all known aliases.
 * project - List all available vsts projects.
-Choose a default project.
 * build - Start or Cancel a vsts build.
 List all available vsts builds.

 ####build